HaciKale/hire-me/README.md

 - cd hire-me/haci
 - npm i;
 - npm run dev;
-- it should be working, if it doesn't call support on +4528102814(joke😂).
+- it should be working, if it doesn't call support on (insert my number).

 some of my decisions:
 - I usually do the components folders, I like to have everything related gathered in the same place